Ilya Kurkin

 The problem

-Digital identity is fragmented across isolated platforms.
+Digital identity is fragmented across platforms.
 Every game has its own avatar system.
-There is no persistence across engines, no shared inventory or progress, no way for communities to take their digital assets anywhere.
-Web3 collectibles stagnate because they have no functionality outside the wallet they live in.
-There’s no compliant bridge between Web2 gaming and user-owned assets.
+Nothing persists across engines.
+No shared inventory or progress, no way for players to take their identity from one game to the next.

-Players lose identity every time they switch games.
-Communities lose value the moment assets leave their closed ecosystem.
+Players lose their identity every time they switch games.
+Communities lose value the moment people leave the closed ecosystem they were assembled in.

 The model we flipped

-Omni Avatar introduces a unified avatar identity layer that works across engines and across games.
-Identity lives in a neutral JSON profile owned by the user; games request the profile and rebuild the avatar natively in their engine.
-No blockchain calls inside games.
-No wallet inside the engine.
-Compliant for Web2 platforms, native for Web3 ones.
+Omni Avatar is a single avatar identity layer that works across engines and across games.
+Identity lives in a neutral JSON profile owned by the user.
+Games request the profile and rebuild the avatar natively in their engine.
+No external runtime dependencies inside the game.
+Drop-in for any supported engine.

 • Unified data format: JSON identity profile + avatar assembly